richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 This solution requires the following resources:

 * [**Cognitive Search**](https://azure.microsoft.com/en-us/products/search), with System-Assigned Managed Identity enabled
+  * Use a Region that supports Cognitive Services {e.g., West}
 * SQL Server and Database
+  * "Alow Azure services and resources to access this server"
   * Grant IAC "Reader" role in place for Cognitive Search, SAMI
   * Grant access to Cognitive Search: